tirsop/Ninja-Garage/README.md

 11: "git branch" to see if the branch was successfully deleted

 ===============================================================
-If you want the latest changes when you are in YOUR OWN BRANCH,
+If you want the latest changes when you are in YOUR OWN BRANCH
 ===============================================================

 1: move to master

 2: git pull origin master